 Riffing on that iconic fast food classic the Big Mac, Ledger serves up the Double Burger.
 Patties are cooked over a wood fire and topped with American cheese, lettuce, special sauce, charred onion, pickles, on, of course, a sesame seed bun.
 Available for dinner or brunch, when you can add eggs or bacon for a unique meal.

-The Smash at Rev Burger, Beverly
+The Big Sky Burger at Rev Burger, Beverly

 Alchemy Burger at Alchemy, Lynnfield

 The Alchemy Burger is always a standout, even on a menu stacked with creative and tasty choices.
 Set in a brioche bun, the burger is topped with chipotle aioli, Vermont cheddar, double-smoked bacon, little gem lettuce, and marinated tomatoes.
 Then you can customize it with avocado, caramelized onions, mushrooms, or even a sunnyside-up egg.
+Served with fries and the option of a gluten-free bun for an added charge.

 Urban Cowgirl at Lexie’s, Newburyport

 The only Massachusetts location of the New Hampshire-based mini-chain, the Newburyport Lexie’s serves up an impressive range of creative and delicious burgers.
 We suggest the Urban Cowgirl, which layers cheddar, bacon, avocado, crispy onions, herbed aioli, and BBQ sauce atop a beef patty cooked to your specifications.
+You can substitute a house made beanie or cluck patty if you are looking for a non-beef option.
+Sides are extra but how can you skip the house buttermilk onion rings?

 Little Sister Burger at Little Sister, Rockport and Gloucester